azriel91/peace/doc/src/learning_material/empathetic_code_design/parameters_specification.md

 # Parameters Specification

-Specify *where to get the value* for each item input.
+Specify *where to get the value* for each item's input.

 The value may not necessarily exist until the flow is executed.

 ```dot process
 digraph {